canadaclub/canadaclub.github.io/index.md

 # Next events

  - Canada Weeks evening dinner at the Tramdepot, 7th March starting 18:00-18:30
  - Lunch at Beaulieu Restaurant March 28th, 11:45
+ - Bowling evening March 31st or April 1st

 # New to Bern?